notalex/automux/README.md

 = attach_session
 ```

 Its a simpler form of ERB much like [HAML](https://github.com/haml/haml) without indentation.
 The ERB is evaluated with session's context.
 Hence all methods defined for session are available here.
-The default recipe comes from the gem and cannot be overwritten.
 Custom recipes can be run like so:

 ```sh
 $ automux default custom_recipe
 ```
 _Here default is the default blueprint name._

+* Note: The default recipe comes from the Gem and cannot be overwritten.
+Running `automux default default` will invoke the recipe defined in the Gem instead of any user defined default.
+The primary reason for this approach is not the burden end users with the necessity to update their default recipe in future releases.

 ## Bash Autocompletion